nextbreakpoint/infrastructure-as-code/README.md

 ## Configure AWS credentials

 Create a new [AWS account](https://aws.amazon.com) or use an existing one if you have the right permissions.
-Your account must have full administration permissions in order to create the infrastructure.
+Your account must have full administration permissions in order to create the infrastructure (or you can start with minimal permissions and add what is required as you go, but at the moment we don't provide the complete policy).

 Create a new Access Key and save your credentials on your workstation.
 AWS credentials are typically stored at location ~/.aws/credentials.